Topologies of open complemented subsets: The product of two -spaces and the weak -topology

 \section{The product of two $\csb$-spaces and the weak $\csb$-topology}

-In this section we define the product of two $\csb$-spaces, and we show how our choices in the description of the corresponding bases affect the kind of continuity of the projection-functions.
+In this section we define the product of two $\csb$-spaces, and we show how our choices in the description of the corresponding bases affect the type of continuity of the projection-functions.

 \begin{definition} If $\C X := (X, =_X, \neq_X ; \B {\C B}, \beta_X, \beta_{\ \emptys_X}, \beta_{\B {\C B}})$ and $\C Y := (Y, =_Y, \neq_Y ; \B {\C C}, \beta_Y, \beta_{\ \emptys_Y}, \beta_{\B {\C C}})$ are in $\csbTop$, then the product $\csb$-space is the structure